 From Bond Girl to Gone Girl, Academy Award-nominated actress Rosamund Pike finds meaning in the role of a lifetime as Marie Colvin, one of the most celebrated war correspondents of our time, in A Private War.
-With a new series, The Banker’s Wife, in the works, and a star-turn as Marie Curie in the forthcoming Radioactive, the 39-year-old British actress and mother of two sons is no stranger to strong, independent, inspiring female lead roles, having made a name for herself in Pride & Prejudice with Keira Knightley and action dramas Die Another Day and Jack Reacher.
+With a new Netflix movie, I Care A Lot, and a star-turn as Marie Curie in Radioactive, the 39-year-old British actress and mother of two sons is no stranger to daring, complex female lead roles, having made a name for herself in Pride & Prejudice with Keira Knightley and action dramas Die Another Day and Jack Reacher.

 The fearless and renegade Colvin, who chronicled the cost of war for The Sunday Times in London for over 25 years, traveled to the frontlines of harrowing war-torn towns in the Middle East, where the intrepid reporter physically and emotionally sacrificed everything—all in an effort to give a voice to the voiceless victims of conflict.

 Pike’s process and portrayal of Colvin goes deep, and is evident when we sat down to talk about her important place in history and in this film, in which Pike gives such a convincing performance that when Colvin speaks on video at the end of the film, it sounds uncannily like Pike.
 Pike echoes the same sentiment with which Colvin lived her life: Will enough people care when this story reaches them?